eecs582-andlars-hasinha-hejohns/io_uring_example/README.md

 `make`
 ### running sample_program
 `./sample_program`
-## test-monkey
+## libmonkey
 This houses our implementation with io_uring that performs error checking and supports multi-threaded programs.
 It is implemented in C++ to allow us to use higher-level mechanisms such as 'thread_local'.
 Moreover, we have also implemented static user level bpftrace tracepoints (entry + exit) for all 5 of the syscalls we modified.
-### build test-monkey
+### build libmonkey
 `make`
 ### using libmonkey.so
 We make use of the LD_PRELOAD mechanism to link programs against our implementation of the open, read, write, fsync, and close syscalls.
-In your terminal navigate to the 'test-monkey' folder.
+In your terminal navigate to the 'libmonkey' folder.
 The following command is used to run a program with libmonkey.so:
 `LD_PRELOAD=./libmonkey.so ../relative/path/to/your_program`
 Alternatively, you can use libmonkey.so to run the provided sample program:
 `LD_PRELOAD=./libmonkey.so ../sample_program/sample_program`